 A single sycamore tree growing in the distance to the south of the winery invites glances.
 It grows on a former helicopter pad which has been converted into a perfectly perched viewpoint.
 Both great views of the Napa Valley spread out below and the nearby vineyards are part of the visual feast from here.

 A small Library Room is shaped exactly like a guitar – even down to the gold ‘strings’ embedded in the floor.

 The 2012 Nine Suns is 70% Cabernet Sauvignon, 11% Malbec, 11% Merlot, 4% Petite Verdot and 4% Cabernet Franc.
 The wine is dark red in the glass with purplish tinges.
 The bouquet is elegant with beautiful aromatics showing a deeper fruit note that continues to evolve nicely.
 Aromas of mocha, chocolate, black licorice and cedar box show.
 As the wine opens further additional aromas of toffee come forward.
 The wine is superbly balanced and seamless across the palate – with good acidity and fruit.
 Polished and structurally fine grained tannins anchor a smooth finish.
 There are no rough edges on this finish – it lingers with both fruit and a subtle sweetness of vanilla for some time.

-Winemaker Sam Kaplan has made all of their vintages.
+Winemaker Sam Kaplan made all of their early vintages (he is no longer the winemaker here).
 And the 2012 vintage is in line with his style of wine making – wines that are approachable upon release but are also built to age.